 . . .
 It shall be unto you a sabbath of rest, and ye shall afflict your souls; in the ninth day of the month at even, from even unto even, shall ye celebrate your sabbath."
 Lev.
-23:27-32. - Note.
+23:27-32. - NOTE.
 It is plain that if the tenth day of the seventh month began on the evening of the ninth day, at the going down of the sun, then the seventh day of the week, or the Sabbath, always began on the evening of the sixth day, at the going down of the sun. - 6.
 What kind of labor is permitted through the week? - "Six days shalt thou labor, and do all thy work."
 Ex.
 20:9.
-That is, whatever secular, yet lawful, work presents itself to be performed, by which one is himself benefited, may be done on any or all of the six working days.
-Such is called "thy work." - 7.
-Is any kind of labor lawful on the Sabbath? - .
-"Wherefore it is lawful to do well on the Sabbath days."
+That is, whatever secular yet lawful work presents itself to be performed, may be done on any or all of the six working days.
+Such is called "thy work" - 7.
+Is any kind of labor lawful on the Sabbath? - "Wherefore it is lawful to do well on the Sabbath days."
 Matt.
 12:12. - 8.
 What example did the Saviour give to show the meaning of his words? - "Then saith he to the man, Stretch forth thine hand.
 And he stretched it forth; and it was restored whole, like as the other."
 Verse 13.
-Disinterested works of mercy toward man or beast are always in place, because they are not our work, inasmuch as we are not to be pecuniarily benefited by them.
-From reading the entire chapter it will be seen that the Saviour also classed the work of the priests in the temple, though very arduous, as necessary, because it was the Lord's work, and was therefore not a violation of the Sabbath law. - 9.
-What is the day before the Sabbath called? - "And that day was the preparation, and the Sabbath drew on."
-Luke 23:54. - Note.
-The Jews had two evenings; one commencing about noon and lasting till sunset.
-In this time all preparation for the Sabbath was attended to.
-When sunset came, it introduced their second evening.
-This lasted as long as the twilight.
+Disinterested works of mercy toward man or beast are always in place.
+From reading the entire-chapter, it will be seen that the Saviour also classed the work of the priests in the temple, though very arduous, as necessary, because it was the Lord's work, and was therefore not a violation of the Sabbath law. - 9.
+What is the day before the Sabbath called?

+as the twilight.
 See Dr. Clarke on Ex.
-12:6. - 10.
-On which day did the Israelites receive their Sabbath supply of manna? - "And it came to pass, that on the sixth day they gathered twice as much bread, two omers for one man."
-Ex.
-16:22.
+12:6.